Sky Rocket II: Design

 The 863 foot track reaches a height of 150 ft, the trains are accelerated forward by linear synchronous motor (LSM) launch, but do not reach the maximum altitude and thus travel backwards through the station, continuing to accelerate, almost reaching the apex of the non-inverting loop.
 In the subsequent forward passage of the station, the trains are accelerated again and thereby reach the maximum height and speed of 62 mph.
 It is followed by an inline twist, the exit of which leads to a downward dive, which initiates the passage of the non-inverting loop.
 In the station, the trains are then brought to a halt.

-Zombie Ride at Bosque Mágico is the currently the only Sky Rocket II coaster with a sliding loading platform allowing two train operations.
+Drakko at Salitre Magico (former Zombie Ride at Bosque Mágico) is the currently the only Sky Rocket II coaster with a sliding loading platform allowing two train operations.
 One train is slid into the circuit while the other train is loading at the platform.
-It is also the only Sky Rocket II to complete two full laps of the circuit.
-Zombie Ride uses 12 passenger trains like Superman: Ultimate Flight.
+As Zombie Ride it was also the only Sky Rocket II to complete two full laps of the circuit which was not continued after moving the coaster to Colombia.
+Drakko still uses 12-passenger trains like Superman: Ultimate Flight.